 Title IV.
-Northpoint College has applied to the U.S. Department of Education for approval to offer federal financial aid.
+Northpoint College is a participant in the U.S. Department of Education Title IV program.

 MACRAO.
-Northpoint Grand Rapids is a member of the Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO).
+Northpoint College is a member of the Michigan Association of Collegiate Registrars and Admissions Officers (MACRAO).

 OUR MISSION

 Northpoint College exists to create a cost-efficient, educationally and spiritually dynamic community where students are equipped to participate in the continuing work of Jesus through a rigorous curriculum of academic and theological studies, applied learning, and personal spiritual transformation.